-- How must the bottles, packages ts be packed for transport or are they being kept at home in a root cellar, pantry or freezer?
+- How must the bottles, packages to be packed for transport or are they being kept at home in a root cellar, pantry or freezer?

-- How much of a factor is cost.
-Do you have a budget top buy a lot of finished product in or must you only buy the essentials?
+- How much of a factor is cost?
+Do you have a budget to buy a lot of finished product in or must you only buy the essentials?

 To Make Or To Buy

 Before deciding to DIY or to buy food in, you need to consider your circumstances.
-There is a lot to consider and your decision can will have an effect on you and your family.
+There is a lot to consider and your decision can have an effect on you and your family.
 Don’t rush into it but also, don’t put it off.
-Which ever of the two methods you decide, start now.
+Whichever of the two methods you decide start now.